 Legalization and decriminalization both involve reducing the penalties for the associated substances, but the concepts have some key differences.

 Legalizing a drug nullifies all penalties related to it.
 In addition, this measure allows the sale and regulates the market.
 Sometimes substances are legalized for medical use only (recreational use remains illegal); other times, substances are legalized for both medical and recreational use.

 Decriminalization, on the other hand, only nullifies or significantly reduces convictions.
 The main difference is that the drug itself is still illegal, but possessing it brings virtually no penalties.
 This helps considerably to decrease drug trafficking and free up the courts for more critical cases.

 Key Takeaways: What’s The Future of Psychedelics in Georgia?

 The Peach State is famous for its harsh drug laws.
 Possessing any controlled substance can lead to anywhere from 1 to 3 years in prison.

 While it’s uncommon for Georgia state authorities to seek the full penalties for personal quantities of natural psychedelics — it can happen.
-Psychedelic drug laws are unlikely to change in the state of Georgia in the near future.
+Psychedelic drug laws are unlikely to change in Georgia in the near future.

 The exception to this is the upcoming changes that may allow MDMA-assisted therapy and psilocybin-assisted therapy (medical use only) — which are changes being implemented on the federal level.